-While Chinese New Year is celebrated throughout Metro Vancouver on February 5th, 2019, Richmond’s Thrangu Monastery celebrates the Tibetan New Year.
+While Chinese New Year was celebrated throughout Metro Vancouver on February 5th, 2019, Richmond’s Thrangu Monastery celebrated the Tibetan New Year.

 Tibetan New Year at Thrangu Monastery

 Thrangu Monastery is a Tibetan Buddhist monastery located at 8140 Number 5 Road in Richmond.
 It’s a beautiful building, both inside and out.

 On Tibetan New Year’s Day in some years the monastery holds a special event that’s open to the public.
 In 2019 the celebrations took place on Tuesday, February 5th, from 9:00 am until noon.

 At the New Year’s event in 2019, outside the Thrangu Monastery you would have seen around 100 or so people, incense smoke and a few Buddhist monks.
 You would have heard horns blowing and people chatting, and you could have smelt the incense in the air.

 On New Year’s Day in 2019 the public was also welcome to go inside the monastery and look around.
 You needed to remove your shoes before you went in, and, obviously, be very respectful of both the place and people (e.g., if wanting to take a photo inside, ask first for permission).
 If you’ve never been inside a Buddhist monastery, it was a cultural experience well worth checking out.

 Thrangu Monastery is stunningly beautiful.
 It’s a massive red-brick building with a couple of warrior-like statues outside and a parking lot at the side.
 Indoors there is a large statue of Buddha and lots of gold and ornate decorations all around, from floor to ceiling.
 It’s a remarkable building and awe-inspiring place of worship.